LR1130, AG10, 389, 390 Battery Equivalents and Replacement

 LR1130 Battery vs. CR1130 Battery

-CR1130 battery, also sometimes labeled as DL1130, BR1130, KL1130, L1130, etc. is a manganese-dioxide lithium battery (CR1130) or carbon-monofluoride lithium battery (BR1130), featuring nominal voltage of 2.8V (older BR1130 batteries) to 3.0V (CR1130 and newer BR1130 batteries) and physical dimensions of (D x H) 11.5 x 3.0 mm (0.45275 x 0.11811 inches).
+CR1130 battery, also sometimes labeled as DL1130, BR1130, KL1130, L1130, etc., is a manganese-dioxide lithium battery (CR1130) or carbon-monofluoride lithium battery (BR1130), featuring nominal voltage of 2.8V (older BR1130 batteries) to 3.0V (CR1130 and newer BR1130 batteries) and physical dimensions of (D x H) 11.5 x 3.0 mm (0.45275 x 0.11811 inches).

-Although CR1130/BR1130 batteries may fit easily into the battery compartments intended for LR1130/SR1130 batteries, LR1130/SR1130 batteries should NOT be replaced with CR1130/BR1130 batteries unless explicitly allowed by the device manufacturer - the voltage differences, 1.50/1.55 volts vs. 2.8/3.0 volts are may easily damage sensitive devices which don't allow such battery replacement.
+Although CR1130/BR1130 batteries may fit easily into the battery compartments intended for LR1130/SR1130 batteries, LR1130/SR1130 batteries should NOT be replaced with CR1130/BR1130 batteries unless explicitly allowed by the device manufacturer - the voltage differences, 1.50/1.55 volts vs. 2.8/3.0 volts may easily damage sensitive devices which don't allow such battery replacement.

 LR1130/SR1130/CR1130 Batteries Safety Issues